pderichs/kalkulator/README.md

 ## TODO List

-- FEAT: Add possibility to add or remove sheets
 - FEAT: Extend cell reference function with additional parameter to reference a cell on another sheet
 - FEAT: Search (maybe a non modal dialog which lists the matching cell locations)
 - FEAT: Multiple cell selection